vrandall66/front-end-submissions-public/1706/mod-3/personal-project/hector-sanchez/checkin-1.md

   financial planning, intellectual stimulation, etc.

- The app should recommend a list of motivational speakers and user should be able to able to view videos of them speaking ,from youtube, throught the app itself.
+ The app should recommend a list of motivational speakers and user should be able to able to view videos of them speaking ,from youtube, througt the app itself.

  App should have a section where users of the app can interact with one another, blog posting, idea sharing, story sharing, provide ways of interacting/networking.